gregory-halverson/ECOv003-L3T-L4T-JET/README.md

 We would like to thank Kaniska Mallick for contributing the STIC model.

-We would like to thank Martha Anderson for contributing the DisALEXI-JPL algorithm.

 ## References

 - Brutsaert, W. (1982). *Evaporation into the Atmosphere: Theory, History, and Applications*.
 Springer Netherlands. https://doi.org/10.1007/978-94-017-1497-6